 As long as the lenders' commitments remain in effect, any loan pursuant to the Credit Facility remains outstanding and unpaid or any other amount is due to the lending bank group, the Credit Facility includes financial covenants that require that Lazard Group not permit (i) its Consolidated Leverage Ratio (as defined in the Credit Facility) for the 12-month period ending on the last day of any fiscal quarter to be greater than 4.00 to 1.00 or (ii) its Consolidated Interest Coverage Ratio (as defined in the Credit Facility) for the 12-month period ending on the last day of any fiscal quarter to be less than 3.00 to 1.00.
-For the 12-month period ender of the unit of the successful the treat of the successful the treat of the treat to be less than 3.00 to 1.00.
-For the 12-month period ender of the successful the treat of the treat to be less than 3.00 to 1.00 and its Consolidated Interest Coverage Ratio being 16.40 to 1.00.
+For the 12-month period ended March 31, 2015, Lazard Group was in compliance with such ratios, with its Consolidated Leverage Ratio being 1.16 to 1.00 and its Consolidated Interest Coverage Ratio being 16.40 to 1.00.
 In any event, no amounts were outstanding under the Credit Facility as of March 31, 2015.